Revision Info: Documentation for ARchi VR Version 3.1 - March 2023

 changed state as reaction

-Cascading reactions are presented as intented blockquotes:
+Cascading reactions are presented as intended blockquotes:

-at:start | → | do:request GET:JSON |
+on:start | → | do:request GET:JSON |

 ---|